Congleton Inclosure Trust

 Overview

-Congleton Inclosure Trust is a local grant-making charity focused on supporting community projects and organizations in the Congleton Borough area.
-With annual expenditure of approximately £196,480 and income of £150,206 (2024), the Trust provides grants to residents and organizations within a specific geographic area including Congleton and several surrounding parishes.
-The Trust maintains a strong local focus, supporting various community initiatives including arts organizations, youth services, and community facilities.
-As a locally-focused charitable trust, they invite grant applications from appropriate persons and organizations that benefit residents within their defined area of benefit.
+Congleton Inclosure Trust is a local grant-making charity focused on supporting community projects and organisations in the Congleton Borough area.
+The Trust provides grants to residents and organisations within a specific geographic area including Congleton and several surrounding parishes.
+The Trust maintains a strong local focus, supporting various community initiatives including arts organisations, youth services, and community facilities.
+As a locally-focused charitable trust, they invite grant applications from appropriate persons and organisations that benefit residents within their defined area of benefit.
+Financial information including income and expenditure can be found on the Charity Commission register.

 Funding Priorities